 Reach out and speak to members on the phone if you are keen to understand their personal thoughts and feelings about the association.

-Since this is more personal, a phone call can generate the best response by knowing what others genuinely feel about the organization with their tone and voice.
+Since this is more personal, a phone call using a business phone system can generate the best response by knowing what others genuinely feel about the organization with their tone and voice.

 We suggest that you schedule calls with your members in advance.
 It may be more challenging talking to them and making use of the feedback that is not as structured as surveys.
 The key here is to focus on the members who can give suggestions to management for improvement.